Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Introduction

-In particular, the event-triggered approach has been applied to the cooperative output regulation problem for both linear and nonlinear distributed systems \citep*{liu2017event,hu2017cooperative,hu2018event,liu2018cooperative}.
-For example, \cite{hu2017cooperative} proposed an event-triggered distributed observer to achieve cooperative output regulation by utilizing a self-triggering strategy, and the problem over switching networks was considered in \cite{hu2018event}.
-Moreover, event-triggered robust cooperative output regulation for a class of linear minimum-phase distributed systems was considered in \cite{liu2017event} by using an augmented system approach, and a more complex nonlinear version was studied in \cite{liu2018cooperative} by employing a distributed internal model design.
-However, to verify whether events should occur or not, the results aforementioned require continuous and real-time monitoring of the neighbours' states, which contradicts the original purpose of introducing event-based control as a means for reducing communication in distributed systems \citep*{meng2013event}.
+{\myr In particular, the event-triggered approach has been applied to the distributed state estimation problem for both linear and nonlinear distributed systems \citep*{liu2017event,hu2017cooperative,hu2018event,liu2018cooperative}.
+For example, \cite{hu2017cooperative} proposed an event-triggered distributed observer under the semi-jointly observable assumption to achieve cooperative output regulation by utilizing a self-triggering strategy, and the problem over switching networks was considered in \cite{hu2018event}.
+In addition, an event-triggered distributed observer subject to combined output observable conditions is firstly designed in \cite{deng2021distributed} for distributed tracking problems for uncertain nonlinear distributed systems.
+However, to verify whether events should occur or not, the results mentioned above require continuous and real-time monitoring of the neighbors' states, which contradicts the original purpose of introducing event-based control as a means of reducing communication in distributed systems\cite{meng2013event}.}

-To reduce the dependence on real-time information of neighbour agents, recent efforts have focused on designing triggering mechanisms with localized information.
-In \cite{liu2017distributed}, an open-loop estimator was designed for each agent to estimate the neighbours' states and achieve leaderless synchronization.
-This estimator-based approach was further used to solve the event-triggered cooperative output regulation problem for linear distributed systems \citep*{cheng2017event,qian2020cooperative}.
-In \cite{meng2018event}, a distributed observer involving multiple predictors and an edge-based triggering mechanism was proposed to remove the real-time inter-agent communication, and a similar approach was applied to cooperative output regulation with bounded inputs in \cite{cheng2019coordinated}.
+Recent efforts have focused on designing triggering mechanisms with localized information to reduce the dependence on real-time information of neighbor agents.
+In \cite{liu2017distributed}, an open-loop estimator was designed for each agent to estimate the neighbors' states and achieve leaderless synchronization. {\myr This estimator-based approach was further used to solve the event-triggered distributed tracking problem for the linear distributed systems in \cite{cheng2017event} and the nonlinear distributed systems in \cite{deng2021distributed}.} In \cite{meng2018event}, a distributed observer involving multiple predictors and an edge-based triggering mechanism was proposed to remove the real-time inter-agent communication, and a similar approach was applied to cooperative output regulation with bounded inputs in \cite{cheng2019coordinated}.